jaddison/django-simple-elasticsearch/docs/usage.rst

-.. role:: python(code)
-   :language: python

 Usage
 =====

 For a minimal investment of time, Django Simple Elasticsearch offers a number of perks.
-Implementing a class with the :python:`ElasticsearchIndexMixin` lets you:
+Implementing a class with the :code:`ElasticsearchIndexMixin` lets you:

 * initialize your Elasticsearch indices and mappings via the included :code:`es_manage` management command
 * perform Elasticsearch bulk indexing via the same :code:`es_manage` management command
 * perform Elasticsearch bulk indexing as well as individual index/delete requests on demand in your code
-* connect the available :python:`ElasticsearchIndexMixin` save and delete handlers to Django's available model signals (ie :python:`post_save`, :python:`post_delete`)
+* connect the available :code:`ElasticsearchIndexMixin` save and delete handlers to Django's available model signals (ie :code:`post_save`, :code:`post_delete`)

-Let's look at an example implementation of :python:`ElasticsearchIndexMixin`.
+Let's look at an example implementation of :code:`ElasticsearchIndexMixin`.
 Here's a couple of blog-related Models in a :code:`models.py` file:

 .. code-block:: python